Specifies the general properties of the nonlinear extruded plate system.

 Specifies the priority assigned to the object.
 Structural priority groups and filters plates, such as is needed in Drawings and Reports.
 The list is defined by the StructuralMemberPriority codelist.

-Primary is the default value for Molded Forms plate systems.
+The default value for Molded Forms plate systems.

-Secondary is the default value for Molded Forms bracket systems.
+The default value for Molded Forms bracket systems.

-Tertiary is the default value for Structural Detailing parts, such as collars, standalone plate parts, lapped plate parts, bracket parts, and plate edge reinforcements.
+The default value for Structural Detailing parts, such as collars, standalone plate parts, lapped plate parts, bracket parts, and plate edge reinforcements.
 These parts do not have parent systems.

 Specifies the level of tightness as it applies to the entire plate system.